Skip to main content

 2. Bioavailability conflicts.
 Mixing 75 ingredients in one scoop creates competition for absorption.
 Zinc and copper, for example, fight each other.

 3. Cost.
-At about $100 per month, you are paying a premium for marketing and convenience, not for higher potency.
+At about $100 per month, you are paying a premium for marketing and convenience rather than for higher potency.

 • Better strategy.
-Eat real food.
-Test for specific deficiencies.
-If you are low in magnesium, take a clinical-grade magnesium product.
-Skip the shotgun.
+Eat whole food, test for specific deficiencies, and if you are low in magnesium, take a clinical-grade magnesium product rather than a shotgun blend.

 How Do We Decide What Goes in Your Stack?